NETT: Solving Inverse Problems with Deep Neural Networks

 \section{Convergence rates}

-In this section, we derive convergence rates for NETT in terms of general error measures under certain variational inequalities.
-We discuss instances where the variational inequality is satisfied for the absolute Bregman distance.
-Additionally, we consider a non-convex generalization of $\ell^q$-regularization.
+In this section, we derive convergence rates for NETT in terms of general error measures under certain variational inequalities. {\cm Throughout we denote by $\delta > 0$ the noise level and $\alpha > 0$ the regularization parameter.} We discuss instances where the variational inequality is satisfied for the absolute Bregman distance.
+Additionally, we consider a {\cm non-linear} generalization of $\ell^q$-regularization.